savonet/book/quickstart.md

 ...
 ```

-These are the _logs_ for Liquidsoap, which are messages describing what each
+These are the _logs_\index{log} for Liquidsoap, which are messages describing what each
 operator is doing.
 These are often useful to follow what the script is doing, and
 contain important information in order to understand what is going wrong if it
 is the case.
 Each of these lines begins with the date and the hour the message